CSGO: Constrained-Softassign Gradient Optimization For Large Graph Matching: Scalable softassign method

-For a given $\beta$, the performance of softassign is influenced by the numerical magnitude of the input matrix and the graph size.
-These two factors do not receive much attention in previous works, such as reweighted random walks matching \cite{2010Reweighted} and GA.
-In their studies, elements of the input matrix range from 0 to 1; graph sizes are less than 200.
-Limited ranges of two factors lead to the neglect of their impacts.
-However, in large graph matching problems, the dimensions and magnitudes of the input matrix vary widely.
-Therefore, we aim to develop a dynamic softassign that is invariant to these two factors.
+In large graph matching problems, the selection of $\beta$ must consider two key factors: the numerical magnitude of the input matrix and the number of nodes.
+These two factors have not received much attention in previous works, such as the reweighted random walks matching \cite{2010Reweighted} and the graduated assignment method \cite{gold1996graduated}.
+In their studies, elements of the input matrix range from 0 to 1; nodes' numbers are less than 200.
+The limited range of two factors leads to the neglect of their impacts.
+However, in large graph matching problems, the dimension and magnitude of the input matrix may vary widely.
+Therefore, we aim to develop a scalable softassign that is invariant to these two factors.

-The magnitude of the input matrix has a huge impact on softassign with a constant $\beta$.
-To demonstrate the effect, we give an example:
+We give an example to demonstrate the effect of the numerical magnitude on softassign with a fixed $\beta$:

-In this example, $X_1$ and $X_2$ have the same direction, but different magnitudes cause different results: $\mathcal{P}^{1}_S(X_1)$ approaches a matrix whose elements are equal and $\mathcal{P}^{1}_S(X_2)$ approaches the permutation matrix (corresponding to the optimal solution of the assignment problem).
-To eliminate the impact, we normalize the input matrix by its maximum value before the exponential operator: $\hat{X} = \frac{X}{\max(X)}$.
+In this example, $X_1$ and $X_2$ have the same direction, but different magnitudes cause different results: $\mathcal{P}^{1}_S(X_1)$ approaches a matrix whose elements are equal and $\mathcal{P}^{1}_S(X_2)$ approaches the permutation matrix (corresponding to the optimal solution of the assignment problem \eqref{eq:doubly assign}).
+To eliminate the impact, we normalize the input matrix by its maximum before the exponential operator: $\hat{X} = \frac{X}{\max(X)}$.